What Is Price-To-Rent Ratio in Real Estate Investing?

 • $200,000 home value/$20,000 gross rental income = 10.0

 Note that a price-to-rent ratio that is good for a real estate investor may not be so good for a home buyer, and vice versa.
 Generally, a low ratio is good for investors because it means that the property generates more rental income relative to its purchase price.
-On the other hand, a low ratio could be bad for a renter because it is more cost-effective for homeownership, assuming homeowners can afford to do so.
+On the other hand, a low ratio could be bad for a renter because it is more cost-effective for homeownership, assuming they can afford to do so.
 The opposite is true for a high price-to-rent ratio.

 Other Uses for the Price-To-Rent Ratio Formula